-Streaming platforms like YouTube have become an important alternative for opinions and statements besides the traditional media.
-People and protestors have the possibility to make statements, as was the case with the women’s rights group Pussy Riot, to document an officially non-existing reality.
-These channels take over the role of the traditional democratic media by demonstrating the complexity of political and social issues in a differentiated manner.
+Streaming platforms like YouTube have become an important space for alternative opinions and statements besides the traditional media.
+People and protestors have the possibility to make statements, as it was the case with the women’s rights group Pussy Riot, and document an officially non-existing reality.
+These channels take over the role of the traditional democratic media by demonstrating the complexity of political and social issues.

-“Streaming Nation” consists of private and news videos.
-The four-channel video installation shows a selection of the various points of view and media representations in connection with specific events such as elections.
-The diversity of the shown perspectives creates an image of what it is like to live in Russia today.
+“Streaming Nation” consists of private videos and publicly streamed security footage.
+The four-channel video installation shows a selection of various points of view and media representations in connection with the presidential elections in 2012.
+The diversity of the shown perspectives creates an image of what it is like to be a Russian citizen.

-“Streaming Nation” was produced in close cooperation with the Russian curators Alexey Layfurov (Direction) and Liza Faktor (Production).
-Prismago was responsible for the cut and the concept of the multimedia installation.
+“Streaming Nation” was produced in close cooperation with Russian curators Alexey Layfurov (Direction) and Liza Faktor (Production).
+Prismago was responsible for the concept and editing of the multimedia installation.